PRECISE/SMEDL/README.md

 Now, you can run `setup.py check`, `flake8 smedl/`, `pytest`, or `pytest -k <test_name>`  manually.
 These all should be run in the top-level directory of the repository.

+### Using an External RabbitMQ Server

+If you have access to an existing RabbitMQ server, you can configure the test framework to use that instead of a locally installed server.
+This is also useful if you need to change any other RabbitMQ options, such as the port, username/password, or vhost.

+There are two options for this:

+1. Provide extra arguments to `tox`:

+       tox -- --rabbitmq-server rabbitmq.example.com

+2. Store the extra arguments in an environment variable named `PYTEST_ARGS`:

+       export PYTEST_ARGS="--rabbitmq-server rabbitmq.example.com"
+       tox

+Here is the full list of options you can set:

+- `--rabbitmq-server`: The hostname or IP address for the RabbitMQ server
+- `--rabbitmq-port`: The port to use for the RabbitMQ server
+- `--rabbitmq-user`: The username for the RabbitMQ server
+- `--rabbitmq-pass`: The password for the RabbitMQ server
+- `--rabbitmq-vhost`: The vhost to use with the RabbitMQ server
+- `--rabbitmq-exchange`: The exchange to use with the RabbitMQ server

 Further Reading
 ---------------